PossiblySlater/EFHSDiagnostics/README.md

 # EFHSDiagnostics
-A diagnostic tool for the EFHS Computer Service Technician Class
+A diagnostic tool for the EFHS Computer Service Technician Class.